Manufacturing valuations

 Manufacturing practice valuation engagements have included the following:

-- The valuation of an international chemical timber manufacturing business.
+- The valuation of an international chemical manufacturing group.
 Report prepared on a proforma basis to include all international distributors.
 Report prepared to assist the shareholders in understanding the potential combined valuation of a merger.
+Key issues included significant revenue growth and overseas expansion, changes in pricing, distribution agreements, and potential manufacturing plant expansion.
+Equity valued under an Income Approach modelling cash flows under different growth scenarios and cross checked to a Market Approach.